-Suits and Jackets for Small, Muscular Men
+7. Suits & Jackets For Small, Muscular Men

-The shorter man's suitcoat is a secret weapon of style, and the most versatile piece of clothing available as well.
+The shorter man's suit coat is a secret weapon of style, and the most versatile piece of clothing available as well.
 A long, plunging opening in the front showcases a solid chest while adding an impression of height, so single-breasted, two-button suits serve you best here.

 The shoulders of the jacket should be fitted close and unpadded, and you would do well to consider upward-sweeping peak lapels instead of the more common notched style as well.

-The Athletic Man's Shirt and Tie
+8. The Athletic Man's Shirt & Tie

 A close-fitted shirt will flatter your musculature, as will narrower ties made from thin fabric and tied in simple knots that allow the viewer's eye to pass over them.
 If your chest is truly impressive, you may even consider a bow tie, although it can add an unwanted horizontal element that stops the viewer's gaze at your neck.

 Make sure your ties do not fall too far — if the tip falls below your waistline, you risk appearing undersized.
 Most collar sizes will work for your build, and you should let the shape of your face determine which looks best, but spread collars should likely be avoided; their horizontal impression will shorten your appearance, and they risk looking undersized at the top of your broad chest as well.

-Hats for Short, Strong Men
+9. Hats For Short, Strong Men

 Hats with a sharp “taper” — that is, hats that are narrower at the crown and spread wider at the brim — continue to direct the viewer's eyes upward beyond a man's height, adding to his apparent size.
 A low-slung hat can also keep your head from looking oversized and add balance to your frame.

-Completing a Short, Athletic Man's Style
+Completing A Short, Athletic Man's Style

 In general, you will want to avoid any unnecessary finishing touches to your style.
 Pocket squares, tie clips, cufflinks, and other minor elements of menswear distract the eye, and may well look undersized against your powerful body as well.
 Rely on bold colors and an aggressive style that showcases your build to make the impression, rather than distracting details.